 Material basis

 Dispositions (and thus also functions) are introduced into BFO in order to provide a means for referring to what we can think of as the potentials or powers of things in the world without the need to quantify over putative ‘possible worlds’ or ‘possible objects’.
 Whenever a disposition exists, then it is a disposition of some thing, namely its material bearer.
 Dispositions exist in every case because there is some corresponding portion of reality that is non-dispositional in nature, which we call the material basis of the disposition.
 The relevant relation can be elucidated as follows:

-at(has_material_basis)[Elucidation: a has_material_basis b at t means:
+at(has_material_basis)[Elucidation: b has_material_basis c at t means:

-a is a disposition
+b is a disposition

-& b is a material entity
+& c is a material entity

-& there is some c bearer_of a at t
+& there is some d bearer_of b at t

-& b continuant_part_of c at t
+& c continuant_part_of d at t

-& c has_disposition d at t because b continuant_part_of c at t.
-[071-001] ]
+& d has_disposition b at t because c continuant_part_of d at t.
+[071-002] ]

 as(has_material_basis)[Examples: the material basis of John’s disposition to cough is the viral infection in John’s upper respiratory tract\; the material basis of the disposition to wear unevenly of John’s tires is the worn suspension of his car. ]